-- Our Blended working policy will be implemented in 2023 and provides flexible options to combine office and home working. - We provide access to the Cycle to Work Scheme and the Tax Saver Scheme, to reduce commuting costs.
+Blended working is now a part of our flexible working policies with flexible options to combine office and home working.

+We provide access to the Cycle to Work Scheme and the Tax Saver Scheme, to reduce commuting costs.

 Learning and development